-2. The highest mysticism of every age seeks through means to Mysticism rise above means and become dead to them.
-To the more Scriptural mystics of every communion the Word is to be valued by its substance of truth; which exerts its influence upon the mind, but only in order to raise it to the higher intuition of God.
+2. The highest Mysticism of every age seeks through means to To the more Scriprise above means and become dead to them. tural mystics of every communion the Word is to be valued by its substance of truth; which exerts its influence upon the mind, but only in order to raise it to the higher intuition of God.
 Meditation on the principles and truths of the Word leads to Contemplation which leaves all words, thoughts, and images behind.
-This is the line beyond which mysticism becomes unsafe.
+This is the line beyond which Mysticism becomes unsafe.